-Amidst completing two bad novels, Stephen has written, and continues to write, short stories.
-He has had five stories published: ‘Exiles’ (2008), ‘Chimes’ (2012), ‘Siren’s Song’ (2014), ‘Leap Years’ (2014) and ‘The Driver’ (2015).
-All five are also available on this website (the version of ‘Siren’s Song’ is longer than the published version).
+Amidst completing two bad novels, Stephen has written and continues to write short stories.
+He has had six stories published, in Ireland and America: ‘Exiles’ (2008), ‘Chimes’ (2012), ‘Siren’s Song’ (2014), ‘Leap Years’ (2014), ‘The Driver’ (2015) and ‘Undated Days’ (2018), ‘Old Pursuits’ (2018) and ‘Compass’ (2019).
+The first five are available on this website (‘Siren’s Song’ is longer than the published version).

 ‘The Driver’ was long-listed in the 2012/2013 Fish Short Story Prize.
 ‘Siren’s Song’ was short-listed in the 2014 Labello Press International Short Story Competition.

 In 2013, he read ‘The Driver’ at a public reading of the Wexford Fringe Festival in 2013.
 He is a member of the Rathmines Writers’ Workshop.

 This website also contains Stephen’s regular reviews of pubs in which to try a pint in Dublin.
 He welcomes feedback on his work, and can be contacted at: email@example.com